-Services that are covered for you What you must pay when you get these services your plan cost sharing amount for these services.
+Services that are covered for you What you must pay when you get these services You pay your plan cost sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicarecertified hospice).
-Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services. immunizations In Network Covered Medicare Part B services include: • Pneumonia vaccine There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
+Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services. immunizations In Network There is no coincurance consument, or Covered Medicare Part B services include: • Pneumonia vaccine There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
 Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules The shingles shot is only covered under the Part D Prescription Drug benefit.
 The amount you have to pay for the shot will depend on the Part D drug benefits found in Chapter 6, Section 8.
 The shingles shot is not covered under the Part B drug benefit.
 Contact Customer Care at the number on the back of this booklet for more information.
 We also cover some vaccines under our Part D prescription drug benefit.
-Inpatient hospital care In Network There is no limit to the number of days Days 1 - 6: \$375 copayment per day covered by the plan.
+Inpatient hospital care In Network There is no limit to the number of days Days 1 - 6: \$295 copayment per day covered by the plan.
 Day 7 and thereafter: \$0 copayment Includes inpatient acute, inpatient rehabilitation, long-term care hospitals, and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
 For covered hospital stays: Your inpatient benefits will begin on day one each time you are admitted or transferred to a specific facility type, including Inpatient Rehabilitation facilities, Long Term Acute Care (LTAC) facilities and Inpatient Acute Care facilities.
-Covered services include but are not limited to: • Semi-private room (or a private room if Prior authorization rules may apply.
+Covered services include but are not limited to: • Semi private room (or a private room if Prior authorization rules may apply.
 Please contact the plan for details.
-For an emergency admission, you or the medically necessary)
+Semi-private room (or a private room if medically necessary) For an emergency admission, you or the hospital should tell the plan within one medically necessary)